 Spyware.
 Spyware refers to a broad category of malicious software designed to intercept or take partial control of a computer's operation without the consent of that machine's owner or user.
 In simpler terms, spyware is a type of program that watches what users do with their computer and then sends that information over the internet.

 SSID.
 Part of the Wi-Fi Wireless LAN, a service set identifier (SSID) is a code that identifies each packet as part of that network.
 Wireless devices that communicate with each other share the same SSID.

 Subscriber Code.
 Your seven digit credit reporting agency account number.

-Experian Independent Third Party Assessment Program .
-The Experian Independent 3rd Party Assessment is an annual assessment of an Experian Reseller’s (MicroBilt’s) ability to protect the information they purchase.
-EI3PA requires an evaluation of MicroBilt’s information security by an independent assessor, based on requirements provided by Experian.
-EI3PA also establishes quarterly scans of network for vulnerabilities.
+Experian 3rd Party Security Assessment Compliance .
+The Experian 3rd Party Security Assessment is an annual assessment of an Experian Reseller's (MicroBilt's) ability to protect the information they purchase.
+Experian 3rd Party Security Assessment requires an evaluation of MicroBilt's information security by an independent assessor, based on requirements provided by Experian.
+Experian 3rd Party Security Assessment also establishes quarterly scans of network for vulnerabilities.

-ISO 27001 / 27002.
-IS 27001 is specification for ISMS, an Information Security Management Systems (it replaced the old BS7799-2 standard).
+ISO 27002.
+IS0 27002 is specification for ISMS, an Information Security Management Systems.
 The ISO 27002 standard is the rename of the IS0 17799 standard, and is a code of practice for information security.
-It basically outlines hundreds of potential controls and control mechanisms, which may be implemented, in theory, subject to the guidance provided within ISO 27001.
+It basically outlines hundreds of potential controls and control mechanisms, which may be implemented, in theory, subject to the guidance provided within it.